ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Connection.Send(messageData, messageContext)
 ~~~

-The simpler form of Send, which does not take any messageContext, is equivalent to passing a default MessageContext without adding any Message Properties.
+The simpler form of `Send`, which does not take any messageContext, is equivalent to passing a default MessageContext without adding any Message Properties.

-If an application wants to override Message Properties for a specific message,
+If an application wants to override Message Properties for a specific Message,
-it can acquire an empty MessageContext Object and add all desired Message
+it can acquire an empty MessageContext object and add all desired Message
-Properties to that Object.
-It can then reuse the same messageContext Object
+Properties to that object.
+It can then reuse the same messageContext object
 for sending multiple Messages with the same properties.

 Properties can be added to a MessageContext object only before the context is used
 for sending.
-Once a MessageContext has been used with a Send call, further modifications
+Once a MessageContext has been used with a `Send` call, further modifications
-to the MessageContext object do not have any effect on this Send call.
+to the MessageContext object do not have any effect on this `Send` call.
 Message Properties
 that are not added to a MessageContext object before using the context for sending will either
 take a specific default value or be configured based on Selection or Connection Properties
-of the Connection that is associated with the Send call.
+of the Connection that is associated with the `Send` call.
 This initialization behavior is defined per Message Property below.

 The Message Properties could be inconsistent with the properties of the Protocol Stacks